lucianaribeiro/lucianaribeiro/README.md

 - 👯 In my **repositories** tab you can see most of the work I've been doing.
 Go to **organizations** to see what else I've been contributing.

-- 📫 To reach me my email is: albuquerqueluciana54@gmail.com
+- 📫 To reach me easily send me an email: albuquerqueluciana54@gmail.com

-     Add me on Linkedin [Here](https://www.linkedin.com/in/lucianaribeirou/)
+     Add me on Linkedin [here](https://www.linkedin.com/in/lucianaribeirou/)

-     You can always send me a friend request here.
+     And you can always send me a friend request here.

 - 😄 Pronouns: She/Her